nitantsoni/plex_playlist_generator/README.md

 popup window select `View XML` in the URL there is the `X-Plex-Token=XXXXXXXXXXXXXX`

 ### Blacklist
-The Blacklist array has been moved to an external file.
-It is now read from blacklist.txt.
+The Blacklist is read from an external file.
+Path can be optionally specified via the `--blacklist` argument.
+Defaults to "./blacklist.txt".
 A sample blacklist has been included.
-Add your shows here and rename it to "blacklist.txt"
+Add the shows to not include here and rename it to "blacklist.txt" e.g. `playlist_generator.py --server --baseurl "http://172.16.1.100:32400" --token "fR5GrDxfLunKynNub5" --blacklist "path/to/blacklist.txt"`

 ### Season 0 Specials Handling
 Episodes from Season 0 are now handled differently than the parent script.
 Incase the "Include Watched" option is selected, they are not added to the final playlist.
 Otherwise in normal mode, they are added once all other episodes have been marked as watched.